D38 Elevates: Exploring A Solution To Competitive Compensation

 Following an in-depth evaluation led by the district Human Resources department, verified by a third-party consultant, we learned that our compensation is falling behind districts in our region, and our region lags behind state compensation, as well as national compensation.
 Focusing on what we can control in our region, we evaluated 10 surrounding districts, learning pay is under market value for our faculty, staff and administrators across the board.
 This averages 10%, but varies between 0 and 35% for all district positions, from classified staff to teachers to administrators.

 D38 is doing more with less.
-Compared to our surrounding districts, D38 has the second-lowest base funding per pupil at $8,500 per student in 2021-2022.
-Factoring in additional taxes across all districts (including the 1999 MLO in D38), D38 remains funded at the second-lowest rate of all districts at just over $9,000 per student.
+Compared to our surrounding districts, D38 has the second-lowest base funding per pupil at $9,050 per student in 2022-2023.
+Factoring in additional funding sources across all districts (including the 1999 MLO in D38), D38 is funded at the lowest rate of all regional districts, and would need about $900 to get to average with the region.

 This funding disparity is something we are used to, and it has led us to increase teacher pay at a lower rate.
 Presently, we are third to last in average teacher pay and bottom of the barrel in new teacher pay.
 New teacher pay at D38 is still under $40,000 per year.